-Long story short, he was doing well but then last week his appetite declined.
+Long story short, he did well for months, but then last week his appetite declined.
 Snoopy was a voracious eater (a true hound) especially the home-cooked meals Michael would make for him every week.
 Over the week, he began to decline, and then on Friday, he stopped eating.
 By last Sunday, he’d decided and we knew we had to be the adults and help him pass peacefully.

 When we first came across Snoopy’s story – that his family had surrendered him at 14 1/2 years old – we saw the spirit in his oh-so-handsome face and knew we had to make his senior years as wonderful as we could.

-We had also lost Bear, the last of our ‘dachshund dynasty’, and missed dog energy in our house.
+We had just lost Bear, the last of our ‘dachshund dynasty’, and missed dog energy in our house.
 We never expected to be found by this very special soul.

 Some folks think we rescued Snoopy, but we’re certain that it was he that rescued us.

-Our time with him was too short – just three months – but this little man will forever be in our hearts.
+Our time with him was too short – just three months – but this little man definitely changed us for good.